 The fellow will work with the home teams of Kansas City Hospice & Palliative Care during home visit/long-term care rotations.
 This Interdisciplinary team is comprised of a team manager, social workers, a chaplain, nurses (RN and LPN), care partners, and medical records.
 Additional members of the IDT include music therapy, art therapy, child-teen specialists, bereavement counselors, and lymphedema specialists as needed for a given clinical situation.
 Many home visits are made concurrently with another member from the IDT allowing for good communication of the care plan and opportunity for teaching of the fellow from IDT members who have years of hospice experience.

-The fellow will act as the medical director for a home or long-term care hospice team for Kansas City Hospice & Palliative Care on Wednesday mornings when they are on KCHPC based rotations.
-The IDT will be comprised of a team manager, social workers, a chaplain, nurses (RN and LPN), care partners, and medical records.
+The fellow will attend the long-term care hospice team's IDT meeting for Kansas City Hospice & Palliative Care on Wednesday afternoons when they are on KCHPC based rotations.
+The IDT will be comprised of a team manager, social workers, a chaplain, nurses (RN and LPN), and care partners.
 This experience affords the fellow a better chance to learn more about the administrative duties of a hospice medical director.
 The fellow will communicate with the patient's primary attending if a major change in medical orders is indicated.
 The fellow will also communicate with the long-term care facility staff, including the patient's primary physician and the director of nursing as necessary to ensure excellent clinical care.